-Help Wanted: Private sector job vacancies, Q1 2016
+Help Wanted: Private sector job vacancies, Q2 2016

 Ted Mallett, VP & Chief Economist

-Among industry groupings, only the agriculture, information and healthcare sectors saw an increase in vacancy rates, while notable declines were seen in resources, manufacturing, transport, hospitality and personal services (see Figure 5).
+Among industry groupings, only the agriculture and professional services saw an increase in vacancy rates, while notable declines were seen in resources, construction, manufacturing, transport, wholesale trade, hospitality and personal services (see Figure 5).

 The survey also shows a continuing clear relationship between job vacancies and wages (see Figure 3).
-Businesses with at least one vacancy reported planned average organization-wide wage increases of 1.7 per cent in Q1 2016, while those fully staffed reported about a half-point less at 1.1 per cent.
+Businesses with at least one vacancy reported planned average organization-wide wage increases of 1.8 per cent in Q2 2016, while those fully staffed reported planned increases of only 1.1 per cent.

 |+||Figure 1: Vacancy and unemployment rates|

 |+||Figure 2: Vacancy rates by size of business|

 |+||Table 1: Private sector job vacancies by province, Q2 2016|

 |+||Figure 3: Average planned wage increases, Q2 2016|